Gravitational Condensate Stars: An Alternative to Black Holes

-Such a vacuum eq. of state, first proposed by Gliner \cite{Glin} for the endpoint of gravitational collapse, is equivalent to a positive cosmological constant in Einstein's eqs., and does not satisfy the energy condition $\rho + 3p \ge 0$ needed to prove the classical singularity theorems.
+Such a vacuum equation of state, first proposed by Gliner~\cite{Gliner:1966} for the endpoint of gravitational collapse, is equivalent to a positive cosmological term in Einstein's equations, and~does not satisfy the energy condition $\rho + 3p \ge 0$ needed to prove the most general form of the classical singularity theorems~\cite{HawkEllis:1973}.

-In this Letter we show that an explicit static solution of Einstein's eqs. taking quantum considerations into account exists, with the critical surface of ref. \cite{CHLS} replaced by a thin shell of ultra-relativistic fluid of soft quanta obeying $\rho = p$.
-Such a solution, lacking a singularity and an horizon is significant because it provides a stable alternative to black holes as the endpoint of gravitational collapse, possibly with different observational signatures.
+In this paper~\cite{gravastar:2001}, we show that an explicit static solution of Einstein's equations taking quantum considerations into account exists, with~the critical surface of ref.~\cite{ChaplineHCL:2001} replaced by a thin shell of ultra-relativistic fluid of soft quanta obeying $\rho = p$.
+Such a solution, lacking a singularity and an horizon is significant because it provides a stable alternative to BHs as the endpoint of gravitational collapse, with~potentially different observational~signatures.